 4.B.ii.c Use the value imputed data to study gene-gene interactions through DREMI

 Once values are imputed into the cell-gene matrix, then it becomes possible to study pairwise gene-gene interaction strengths once again using techniques such as DREMI.
-We propose to study pairwise dremi on all pairs of genes exhaustively to derive a gene-gene DREMI matrix.
+We propose to study pairwise DREMI on all pairs of genes exhaustively to derive a gene-gene DREMI matrix.
 This is essentially an adjacency matrix where the similarity is defined by the mutual information metric DREMI.
 Next this adjacency matrix can be utilized in graphical or spectral clustering to discover gene modules or pathways through which information is flowing.
 Note that this is different from the meta-genes because the genes along mutually informative pathways need not have similar expression across cells, they must simply be mutually informative or predictive of one another under probabilistic analysis.
 In this way we hope to discover new gene-modules or pathways that may be characteristic of cell-subpopulations in asthma patients.
 These modules can form the basis for additional CyTOF experimentation to discover how signaling is processed along new pathways that have not been studied extensively, and makes for an iterative approach to deepening understanding of the molecular mechanisms underlying asthma heterogeneity.

 4.C Plan for Aim 3: Integrative clustering and interfacing with other projects